Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 The author previously experimented with SSA graphs (Lemerre, 2023) for the IR, and researched the Sea of Nodes (Click & Paleczny , 1995).
-However, we have decided with this simpler IR for a few
+However, I have decided with this simpler IR for a few
 reasons:

 1. It is requires less memory to represent.